 - Submit the completed forms along with an updated course syllabus to email@example.com.

-- Four-six weeks after filing your proposal, you will receive an email notifying you of whether your proposal was approved.
+- Four to six weeks after filing your proposal, you will be notified by email whether your proposal was approved.

-- Approved proposals are considered current for 5 years; after that, the course proposal must be renewed.
+- Approved proposals are considered current for 5 years or until there is a new instructor or a change in the curriculum; after that, the course proposal must be renewed.